Ascend/ascend-hccl-controller/README.md

 # storage capatity, default to "5120Gi", i.e. 5Ti
 STORAGE_CAPACITY: "5120Gi"

-# cephfs monitor ip. can not be empty if "STORAGE_TYPE" is "CEPHFS"
+# cephfs monitor "ip1:port1,ip2:port2,..." list. can not be empty if "STORAGE_TYPE" is "CEPHFS"
-CEPHFS_IP: ""
-# cephfs port. can not be empty if "STORAGE_TYPE" is "CEPHFS"
-CEPHFS_PORT: ""
+CEPHFS_MONITOR: []
 # cephfs user. can not be empty if "STORAGE_TYPE" is "CEPHFS"
 CEPHFS_USER: ""
 # cephfs key. can not be empty if "STORAGE_TYPE" is "CEPHFS"